 You Chose the Wrong Objective

-If you are trying to generate leads, there really are only a handful of objectives that you should be using on Facebook:
+If you are trying to generate leads, there really are only 2 objectives that you should be using on Meta (Facebook):

 2. Traffic Objective

 If you are using any other objective to try and generate leads, this is probably the reason you are not generating leads.
-Moreover, if you are using one of these 3 objectives, you might need to analyze which of the three is best for your business.
+Moreover, if you are using one of these 2 objectives, you might need to analyze which of the two is best for your business.

 Incorrect Audience